tokamak-network/darius-tutorial/cross-dom-comm/README.md

     address greeterL2Addr = 0xDe6b80f4700C2148Ba2aF81640a23E153C007C7F;
 ```

-This is the address on which `Greeter` is installed on Optimistic Goerli.
+This is the address on which `Greeter` is installed on Darius.

 ```solidity